 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These vegan pita pizzas are our go-to meal when you want a vegan pizza NOW and have no patience for yeast doughs.
 Feel free to use whatever toppings and sauce you like; mushrooms, green peppers, spinach, Roma tomatoes, and even pineapple have made it onto our pita pizzas in the past.
 (See our list of suggested toppings at the bottom of the recipe for more ideas.)

-- 8-12 tbsp. pizza sauce, either store-bought or homemade
+- 8 to 12 tbsp. pizza sauce (either store-bought or homemade)

-- 1 cup shredded dairy-free cheese (see our top 5 dairy-free knds of cheese for inspiration!)
+- 1 cup shredded dairy-free cheese (see our top 5 dairy-free cheeses for inspiration)